mongodb/docs/source/includes/api/list-tables/snapshot-rs-documents.rst

    * - missingShards.groupId
      - objectId
-     - ID of the group that owns the missing :term:`shard`.
+     - ID of the project that owns the missing :term:`shard`.

    * - missingShards.typeName
      - string